sc17tja/LSTM_model/README.txt

-In order to install the necessary packages Pytorch to run the project code, please run either of the following commands in the relevant conda or pip shell in this directory:
+In order to install the necessary packages Pytorch to run the project code, please run either of the following commands in the relevant conda or pip prompt in this directory:

 conda install --yes --file requirements.txt